thomashartm/burp-aem-scanner/README.md

 # Why doesn't it use active scanner?
 First of all because I want to make the checks available for everyone.
-Additioanlly and that is personally my major concern, the Burp extender API does not allow to trigger "one exection per host" checks e.g. to test for the existance of CRX and other resources, with the result of many unnecessary requests.
+Additionally and that is personally my major concern, the Burp extender API does not allow to trigger "one execution per host" checks e.g. to test for the existence of CRX and other resources, with the result of many unnecessary requests.
-Therefore I decided to go for a manual trigger those scans.
+Therefore I decided to manually trigger those scans.

 # How to build and develop
 The extension is written in java.
 Please use maven >= 3.3.9 to build it.